kitlang/kitlang.github.io/examples.md

 `MyList[Int]` is iterable, and always generates an iterator over `Int` values.

-Without associated types, it would be possible to implement `Iterable` multiple times, which would be unnecessarily verbose and ambiguous:
+Without associated types, we would have a generic trait `Iterable[T]`; in addition to the verbosity of the additional parameter, it would be possible to implement `Iterable` multiple times for the same type, resulting in ambiguity:

 ~~~kit
 trait Iterable[T];